ikechukwugeorge-web/cybersecurity-labs/README.md

 I will continue expanding this repository with additional labs, including OWASP Juice Shop, network security, Linux, Python scripting, digital forensics, and incident response projects as I continue developing my cybersecurity skills.

-## What I Learned

-These hands-on labs helped me understand how common web application vulnerabilities can affect systems when security controls are not properly implemented.
-I gained experience identifying vulnerabilities, testing them in controlled environments, and learning the defensive techniques used to secure applications.

-Working through these exercises also strengthened my confidence using Kali Linux, security tools, and documenting technical findings in a structured way.

 ## Disclaimer